Lauren Roth, Psy.D.

 Kathryn Mahoney, M.Ed., CESP

 Kathryn co-owns, and is the Vocational Director, of HDC.
 She received her Bachelor of Arts in Education and Master of Education in Secondary Special Education from Providence College.
 She has over 10 years of experience working as a certified special education teacher with individuals with a range of disabilities and in a variety of settings.
 She was pivotal in the development of a secondary educational and vocational program in Westerly, which provided the opportunity for students to focus on areas specific to their individual needs/interests regarding academics and employment skills, in anticipation of successful transition into adulthood.
 Kathryn believes that practical experience combined with earlier preparation for life after high school is critical to students' success post graduation.
-In addition to her teaching degree, Kathryn is a Certified Employment Support Professional (CESP) and oversees all aspects of HDC's employment support programming.
+In addition to her teaching degree, Kathryn is a Credentialed Employment Support Professional (CESP) and oversees all aspects of HDC's employment support programming.
 Further, she has been a successful coach at Narragansett High School since 2006, helping their girls soccer and basketball teams win a combined 6 state, and 8 divisional championships.

 She can be emailed directly at Lrussell@hdcri.com.